 Red Dead Redemption 2

 Red Dead Redemption 2 was one of the most anticipated games of 2018.
 Sadly the PC version came more than 12 months later in Q4 2019.
 That’s still a win for us PC gamers and we will gladly take a late release over “no” release.
 RDR2 has a plethora of graphical settings to adjust and please don't take that as an understatement.
 Most of Rockstar games have plenty of graphical settings to adjust which is a great thing since there are so many different generations of graphic cards in the market.
 However, sometimes too many options can become cumbersome, especially if you don’t have a reference were you can actually see the settings that you are changing in real time.
-Games such as Resident Evil 2 and Shadow of Tomb Raider give you an on screen image reference where you can easily what effects graphical settings have on the image quality.
-You don’t get that feature in Red Dead Redemption 2 and I think it would help greatly when tweaking pages of graphical settings from only a black menu screen.
+Games such as Resident Evil 2 and Shadow of Tomb Raider give you an on screen image reference where you can easily see what effects graphical settings have on the image quality.
+You don’t get that feature in Red Dead Redemption 2 and I think it would help greatly when tweaking pages, and I mean pages, of graphical settings from only a black menu screen.
 Luckily the game has a “preset” slider than can adjust all of the settings from you.
-The developers set the graphics settings automatically when using the “Quality Preset Level” therefore I decided to use the highest preset possible “Favor Quality”.
+The developers set the graphics settings automatically when using the “Quality Preset Level” therefore I decided to use the highest preset possible which is the “Favor Quality” preset.
 I also used the Vulkan API naturally, with TAA and FXAA, but I disabled MSAA since MSAA usually isn’t needed at high resolutions in the types of games I play.

 Real Time Benchmarks™